PedroAlvesV/LuaMidi/README.md

 # LuaMidi ♫

-LuaMidi is a library to write MIDI programmatically in Lua.
+LuaMidi is a library to read and write MIDI files, in Lua.

-This project may present a few bugs.
-Please, publish an [issue](https://github.com/PedroAlvesV/LuaMidi/issues) if you find any.
+Please, publish an [issue](https://github.com/PedroAlvesV/LuaMidi/issues), if you find any.

 You can check the docs at [the wiki](https://github.com/PedroAlvesV/LuaMidi/wiki).